cwig/start_follow_read/README.md

 Training of each component and alignment can be performed independently.
 I have run using 4 GPUs.
-You could do it on a single GPU but you would have to adapt the code so do that.
+You could do it on a single GPU but you would have to adapt the code to do that.

 For BYU's super computer I run the following SLURM files for 4 GPUs.
 You can run the python files independent of the SLURM scripts.